No excuses. You need to do them because they may be the most important part of physical therapy.

 Start by understanding what your physical therapist wants you to do at home

-It’s easy to understand what your physical therapist wants you to do when they’re right beside you, showing you proper form and giving encouragement.
+It’s easy to understand what your rehabilitation professional wants you to do when they’re right beside you, showing you proper form and giving encouragement.
 Don’t be surprised if you get a little unsure once you get home and try your exercises solo.
 Keep a notebook close by and write down questions as you go through your routine.
 Bring it with you to your next appointment and work with your therapist until you’re clear about what you need to do.
+You can also ask your rehabilitation professional if they have printed instructions so you can remember what excersies to do, and how to do them.

 Doing the exercises properly, and on schedule, will help you get stronger and closer to your goals.